-Jay Hollenburger, Arthur Slaughter, and Gary Grether (JAG) Photographs
+Jay Hollenburger, Arthur Slaughter, and Gary Grether (JAG) Photographic Collection

-The photographs and slides were made between 1964 to 1991 documenting the social gatherings of Jay Hollenburger, Jr., Art Slaughter, and Gary Grether, a Houston-based throuple in a relationship for more than 25 years.
-Within their social network, Jay, Art, and Gary were collectively known as “JAG”, bringing together the first letters of each of their first names.
-A metal item was adhered to the brick wall of JAG’s balcony.
-The item was their “logo,” fusing the first letter of each of their names: lower-case letters ‘j’ (in red), ‘a’ (in red/blue), and ‘g’ (in red/blue/yellow).
-Their logo is documented in some of the photographs in the collection.
+This collection contains 10,079 Polaroid photographs and 192 slides documenting the personal and social lives of John Joseph "Jay" Hollenburger, Jr., Arthur "Art" Phillip Slaughter, and Gary Lee Grether, a Houston-based "throuple" in a relationship for more than 25 years, as well as their families, friends, and acquaintances.
+Within their social network, Jay, Art, and Gary were collectively known as "JAG," bringing together the initials of each of their first names.
+A logo displaying these letters is shown in many photographs in the collection.

 Dates